thwill1000/mmb4l/README.md

 The standard behaviour of the `READ variable [, variable] ...` command is to read data from a global "virtual pointer".
 When a program starts this pointer is initialised to point at the first item of the program's first `DATA` statement and can be reset using the `RESTORE` command.

-Because this pointer is global a subroutine or function that wishes to safely access its own `DATA` without interfering with data reads being performed by its caller should use the `READ SAVE` and `READ RESTORE` commands to save and restore the value of the pointer before and after doing so.
+Because this pointer is global, a subroutine or function that wishes to safely access its own `DATA` without interfering with data reads being performed by its caller should use the `READ SAVE` and `READ RESTORE` commands to save and restore the value of the pointer before and after doing so.
 In MMB4L 50 levels of nested `READ SAVE` and `READ RESTORE` are allowed.

 e.g.